Creating value in your business.

 Creditworthiness is valuable so ensure you have adequate financial resources and use the right mix of debt and equity.
 Be financially astute and build creditworthiness by:

 - Setting up borrowing facilities in case of need and borrowing at fixed rates.
-Check out Westpac’s business loans*, which give you a flexible, medium-to-long term financing option to help you grow your business.
+Check out Westpac’s business loans1, which you can provide a flexible, medium-to-long term financing option to help you grow your business

 - Retaining customers and making them profitable.

 Create a brand and use market positioning

 What does your product or service offer that sets it apart from those of your competitors?
 This is your unique selling point (USP) and is the basis of successful branding.
 A brand helps you maintain the important ingredients of your business as you grow and helps you to get existing customers interested in your new products.

 Market positioning is how you position your business in the market, versus how your competitors position themselves.
 You may be able to add value and grow by changing your market positioning.
 For example:

 - A hotel might grow by moving upmarket, gradually improving its facilities, standards, and prices

 - A specialist engineering business might grow by moving downmarket, developing cheaper, mass-market versions of its market-leading products.

 Protect assets, IP, and data.